mehdizareii79/mehdizareii79.github.io/README.md

 ## TODO

 - [x] Add a section for my course projects.
 - [x] Change the layout to be more fashionable.

-- [ ] Add some media to my publications.
+- [x] Add some media to my publications.

-- [ ] Add a background.
+- [x] Add a background.
 A dynamic one would be better.
+- [ ] Add a catalog for fast linking.
+- [ ] Add a background color.

 ## Reference